-As the biggest city in the world, it’s unsurprising that Tokyo is crammed full of different places to stay – and with each district boasting its own character, it’s important to consider which part of the city to use as your base.
+As the biggest city in the world, it’s unsurprising that Tokyo Dropdown content is crammed full of different places to stay.
+With each district boasting its own character, choosing where to stay in Tokyo can be a hard decision.

 Are you after the full Tokyo experience, with a view from a glittering skyscraper?
-Or a calm, traditional retreat from the neon-drenched madness?
+Or a calm, traditional retreat, away from the neon-drenched madness?
 How about a kip in an only-in-Japan capsule hotel?
-Whatever side of this ever-changing city you’re interested in, you’re bound to find somewhere which hits the spot.
+Whatever side of this ever-changing city you’re interested in, you’re bound to find somewhere that hits the spot.

-Classic style and convenience: Tokyo Station.
-A grand old dame of a hotel, recently renovated – designers have plumped for dainty Euro-chic in the rooms, and chandeliers all over the place.
+A grand old dame of a hotel, whose designers have plumped for dainty Euro-chic in the rooms and chandeliers all over the place.

 Look east from the Imperial Palace and you’ll see row upon row of high-rise buildings.
 Many of the city’s swankiest places to eat, drink and sleep can be found within these mushrooming towers, in between which stretch crowded streets that are transformed come dusk into neon-lit canyons.
 Most hotels here are, unsurprisingly, rather expensive.

-Sweeping views: Conrad Tokyo.
-It’s the views that really steal the show at this luxury hotel – from the lobby and bayside rooms feast your eyes on what are arguably the best vistas in Tokyo, taking in Hama Rikyū Gardens, Odaiba and the Rainbow Bridge.
+It’s the views that really steal the show at this luxury hotel.
+From the lobby and bayside rooms you can feast your eyes on what are arguably the best vistas in Tokyo, taking in Hama Rikyū Gardens, Odaiba and the Rainbow Bridge.

 Just to Ueno’s east, Asakusa is one of Tokyo’s most characterful areas, and the de facto choice for backpackers thanks to its large concentration of hostels.
 There are also some great ryokan choices here, as well as the city’s most venerable Buddhist temple, Sensō-ji.